 Employers should not send their staff to COVID Clinics or GPs for medical clearances or certificates.
+We implore Western Australians to be vigilant, but not alarmed."

-Additional COVID-19 information, including FAQs is available at https://healthywa.wa.gov.au/Articles/A E/Coronavirus
+Additional COVID-19 information, including FAQs is available at https://healthywa.wa.gov.au/Articles/A_E/Coronavirus